 Now that you’ve had a taste of what lies ahead during your visit to Cuba, it’s time to check in to your hotel.

 This evening, enjoy a welcome dinner at the hotel.
 Accommodations: Hotel Nacional.
 Lunch & dinner provided.

 Then, visit a primary school in Havana (ages 5 – 12) and meet with some of the school’s administrators and teachers about Cuba’s education system and how it compares to that of the United States.
 Please note that should a school not be available or not in session, Friendly Planet will substitute the school visit with an equally enjoyable and interesting visit to another community project in Havana.

-After lunch visit a local ration store in the Vedado section of Havana.
+After lunch visit a local ration store.
 Your Cuban host will explain the system of rationing and the two-currency system as well as the difference between Ration Stores, Cuban Peso Stores, and CUC Stores.

 Return to the hotel and gather in a pre-reserved, private meeting room where you will engage in a discussion with an English-speaking Cuban expert on the history of U.S./Cuban relations in the 20th & 21st centuries with the opportunity to ask questions in an uncensored format.

 This evening take a short stroll from your hotel to Café Laurent, a privately owned restaurant, for dinner.
 The restaurant this evening is a classic example of Cuba’s recently revised policies allowing private enterprise to flourish.
 Breakfast, lunch & dinner provided.

 Las Terrazas was founded shortly after the Cuban Revolution in 1959 as a model community, where local farmers, known as campesinos, moved closer together in order to help each other overcome the hardships of sleeping in huts with thatched roofs, of living without electricity and of living without local schools or medical services.